 *Grass-fed; three- to four-ounce servings once or twice a month; most people with MS do best avoiding any red meat entirely because it can increase inflammation; prepare rare to medium rare.

-Oils (cold-pressed only) Coconut oil (can be used for cooking)
+Oils (cold-pressed only), Coconut oil (can be used for cooking)

 Flaxseed oil (not for cooking)